 What is the Affordable Care Act?

-What Does the Affordable Care Act Cover?*
+What Does the Health Plan Cover?

 Health plans must offer essential health benefit standards, including at least the following items and services: